biohazard999/Xenial.Framework/docs/guide/Getting-Started.md

-## Adding Xenial.Framework to the project
+## Adding Xenial.Framework to the WinForms project

 Xenial.Framework can be added to the XAF solution created by the wizard using either the visual tools that Visual Studio provides or by using the command line.